iitzco/SystemSimulations/TPF-HourGlass/README.md

 * kn is normal constant
 * g is gamma value for damping
 * (maxParticles) is OPTIONAL to specify maximum amount of particles in the container.

+The output is in **xyz** format so that the simulation can be visualized in OVITO or similar tool.

 Example: